ninabarzh/ipa/content/en/docs/guides/device.md

 Sometimes, it’s best not to fight the old ghosts.
 If your device feels too compromised, starting fresh gives you the freedom to rebuild.

 1. Choose a device you control from setup.
 Avoid anything gifted, refurbished without warranty, or set up by someone else “to help”.
-New isn’t always essential—just clean, updated, and under your full control.
+New isn’t always essential, just clean, updated, and under your full control.

 2. Don’t restore from cloud backups.
 Tempting as it is to press “restore”, this may bring problems.
 Set up as new.

 * Manually copy essential data (photos, contacts, etc.)
 * Leave behind old apps, settings, and stored passwords

 3. Install minimal apps.
-Stick to essentials—messages, email, maps.
+Stick to essentials, messages, email, maps.
 Avoid logging into old accounts until you’re sure they’re secure.

 4. Use new credentials where possible

 * New email address
 * Fresh app accounts
-* Don’t reuse old usernames or passwords—they may be known
+* Don’t reuse old usernames or passwords, they may be known

 5. Delay syncing across devices.
 Until you’re confident your new setup is safe, keep your devices independent.
 Avoid signing in to shared laptops or syncing messages across platforms.